lemontree61089/ansible-nx-evpn/README.md

 Also a checkpoint is taken on all devices, so if any tasks fails a rollback will be triggered.
 This is to avoid a state where only some of the configuration has been done.
 This is either all playbook tasks succeeded or not

+At this point, the variables are defined in a group variables file.